level-level/wp-cli-ensure-major-version/README.md

 # Examples

-`wp ensure_major_version ensure 4.7` would install the latest minor version within the 4.7 major version.
+`wp ensure-major-version ensure 4.7` would install the latest minor version within the 4.7 major version.
 At the time of writing this command would install version 4.7.1 of WordPress.

-`wp ensure_major_version ensure 4.3` will install force WordPress to the latest minor release within the 4.3 major.
+`wp ensure-major-version ensure 4.3` will install force WordPress to the latest minor release within the 4.3 major.
 At the time of writing this command would install version 4.3.7 of WordPress.